pursuit-curriculum/unit-full-stack-web-development/intro-to-sql/README.md

 There are many kinds of databases.
 A common type is a relational database, which stores data in tables and rows like an Excel or Google spreadsheet.
 You will interact with relational databases using a coding language called SQL (Structured Query Language).
 Some popular ones are MySQL, Oracle, SQL Server, SQLite, and PostgreSQL.

 While a Google sheet can hold hundreds or thousands of records, it isn't meant to hold millions or billions of records (think about a database that contains all the user data of FaceBook).
 Additionally, you can relate different tables (sheets), allowing you to do powerful things with data.
-You'll get to see this in action in the next lesson.

 You'll be working with [PostgreSQL](https://www.postgresql.org/docs/current/intro-whatis.html) (a successor to a database called `ingres`), an open-source RDBMS (relational database management system) created at the University of California Berkeley.
 It started being built in 1982.
 You can access the [official documentation here](https://www.postgresql.org/docs/current/index.html).